 The internet has made gambling more accessible, allowing more and more people to do it from home.
 This is thought to be one of the reasons for the increase in the number of women gamblers.

-Gambling can take many forms, from bingo, slot machines, scratch cards and the Lottery to sports betting and casinos.
-Problem gamblers are much more likely to suffer from low self-esteem, stress, anxiety and depression.
+Gambling can take many forms, from bingo, slot machines, scratch cards and the National Lottery to sports betting and casinos.
+Problem gamblers are much more likely to suffer from low self-esteem, stress, anxiety, and depression.

 Many people start out believing gambling to be recreational or ‘just a bit of fun’, but can soon find themselves unable to stop, resulting in large debts and financial problems.

-Gambling addiction is what is known as a Process Addiction.
+Gambling addiction is what is known as a process addiction.
 This means that the individual is addicted to an activity rather than a substance.
-Other examples of Process Addictions are Shopping Addiction, Sex Addiction, Gaming Addiction and Internet Addiction.

 Gambling addicts are also more likely to go to prison as a result of criminal activity.
 This is almost entirely theft and fraud.
 It is common for many individuals to ‘cross addict’ – meaning one addiction can lead to another, or that they can substitute one addiction for another.
 There is a strong link between gambling and alcohol abuse, and many gambling addicts are also addicted to alcohol.